An Optimal Algorithm for Finding Champions in Tournament Graphs: Optimal deterministic algorithm

 \section{Optimal deterministic algorithm}

-In this section, we present a simple, deterministic, and optimal algorithm that finds every champion in $O(\ell n)$ arc lookups and time.
+In this section, we present a simple, deterministic, and asymptotically optimal algorithm that finds every champion in $\Theta(\ell n)$ arc lookups and time.
 We first introduce the algorithm.
-Then, we prove its correctness and we bound the number of arc it unfolds.
-Finally, we discuss some implementation details to show that the number of operations performed by the algorithm is $\O(\ell n)$ and the space required is $\O(n)$.
+Then, we prove its correctness and we bound the number of arc it lookups.
+Finally, we discuss some implementation details to show that the number of operations performed by the algorithm is $\Theta(\ell n)$ and the space required is linear.